2. Cookiecutter

 2.2 Configuration Variables

-The customization process is driven by a configuration file, typically named
+The customization process is driven by a configuration file, cookiecutter.json, which

 | Variable | Description | Example |